 There are many uses for string lights, and they’re not all for decoration.
 String lights make excellent lights for when you’re working outside at night, or even provide useful light indoors during a power failure.
 There are various options when it comes to how to hang string lights.
 You can hang them from a fence, patio canopy, or deck.You can use an existing structure to mount your lights or you can install a purpose built light stand.

 If you see a post already in your backyard, you can just drape the string lights over it.
 If you are not sure how to hang string lights from a post, you’ll need to instead install a tension rod.
 Hanging your light from a tension rod attached to a homemade light stand is the easy way to mount a temporary or semi-permanent string light display.

 If you want to hang them to a wall and be careful about preserving the wall, then removable adhesives are probably your best bet.

 How to hang fairy lights on wall?

-Use zip ties.
+Use zip ties or removable adhesives in case you want to keep the wall untouched.
 These guys are inexpensive, and they’re strong enough to keep up the weight of the lights.